toblum/TetrisAnimation/README.md

 tetris.setNumbers(1234);

 // Usage: setText(string)
-// string = regular text string, most ascii chars supported. tetris.setNumbers("HOWDY");
+// string = regular text string, Use uppercase letters only.
+// For full list of characters supported, check the AlphaTest examples. tetris.setText("HOWDY!");

 // Draw the value

+// These will normally be called in a timer or ticker (see any example)
+// How often they are called will increase/decrease the speed of which
+// the blocks drop.

 // Usage: drawNumbers(x, y, showColon) (for use with setTime or setNumber)
 // x = most left Pixel of the text
-// y = where blocks start falling from (will land y + 16)
+// y = The bottom of the number when it lands, they will start falling from y + (16 * scale)
-// showColon = (optional) show the colon or not, defaults to false (only applicaple when using setTime) tetris.drawNumbers(16,8, true);
+// showColon = (optional) show the colon or not, defaults to false (only applicaple when using setTime)
+//
+// Returns a boolean to indicate if its finished animating
+// (will return false if there is still falling blocks) tetris.drawNumbers(16,8, true);

 // Usage: drawText(x, y) (for use with setText)
 // x = most left Pixel of the text
-// y = where blocks start falling from (will land y + 16)
+// y = The bottom of the text when it lands, they will start falling from y + (16 * scale)
-tetris.drawText(16,8);
+//
+// Returns a boolean to indicate if its finished animating
+// (will return false if there is still falling blocks) tetris.drawText(16,8);

+// Scale

+// Usage: scale = 2
+// Will scale up the size of the characters
+// Can be used with either numbers or text

+tetris.scale = 2; // must be called before setText, setTime or setNumbers
+tetris.setText("BIG"); // This will be twice the size as normal delay(5000);
+tetris.setText("STILL BIG"); // scale persists
+delay(5000);
+tetris.scale = 1; // can be reset to normal size if required
+tetris.setText("SMALL");
 ```